The Ultimate Guide to Financial Freedomby Scott Jeffrey

 - Your peers will begin to hate and envy you (again, this often occurs unconsciously, and is partly spurred by your unconscious feeling of superiority).

-And these two things will threaten your basic need to belong, which can cause you hijack your financial achievements.
+And these two things will threaten your basic need to belong, which can cause you to hijack your financial achievements.

 Or, you could be holding the belief that only “bad people” are rich, or something similar, and this unconscious guilt about being bad limits your wealth potential.